Maintenance Maintenance — Should You Shock Your Pool After Rain? When & How Guide

 If you're staring at a murky, uninviting pool after last night's downpour wondering what went wrong, you're not alone.
 Light drizzle under 0.5 inches typically won't require shocking, but you should still test and adjust your water chemistry within 24 hours.

-When Rain Requires Pool Shocking
+When Rain Might Call for Shocking

 Maybe Shock After: